Consumer FAQs

 - Does your lease or PPA include an escalation clause that increases the amount of payments over time?
 If so, by how much do payments increase?

-Billing and payments will be handled between you and your solar provider; it will not be through your regular electric utility bill.
-In addition to lease, PPA, or solar loan payments, you will still receive an electricity bill.
+Billing and payments for leases or PPAs will be handled between you and your solar provider, not through your electric utility bill.
+In addition to lease, PPA, or solar loan payments, you will continue to receive an electricity bill from your utility.
 Net metering credits—credits for excess electricity that your project generates and sends back to the electric grid—will be credited on your utility bill.

-Your community solar provider may bill you directly for your subscription payment, or your community solar provider may choose to have the subscription charge be included on your ComEd or Ameren utility bill.
+Your community solar provider may bill you directly for your subscription payment, or your community solar provider may choose to have the subscription charge included on your utility bill.

-Ameren and ComEd are required to provide an option “rebate” for customers who install distributed generation and/or battery storage with a smart inverter.
+Ameren and ComEd are required to provide an optional “rebate” for customers who install distributed generation and/or battery storage with a smart inverter.
 This is sometimes called a “distributed generation rebate” or a “smart inverter rebate.”
-This rebate is now available for residential and nonresidential customers.
+This rebate is available for residential and nonresidential customers.
+The distributed generation rebate (“DG Rebate”) is separate from — and not dependent on — the Illinois Shines program incentive and is offered directly from the utility.

 For commercial and industrial customers, the rebate is $250/kW for generation and $250/kWh for energy storage.
-Taking the rebate does not affect commercial and industrial customers’ net metering rate, which is generally already lower than full retail rate
+Taking the rebate does not affect commercial and industrial customers’ net metering rate, which is generally already lower than full retail rate.
+It also does not affect residential or small commercial customers’ net metering rate if they are already on supply-only net metering.

 Make sure you understand who keeps the rebate — you or someone else — and whether there are any special utility rates or programs that you will be required to participate in.